 If any of the following are relevant to the estate, in my opinion, you should always take legal advice:

-- Possible dispute: is there anyone likely to dispute the Will?
+- Possible dispute: Is there anyone likely to dispute the Will?

 Do you have the time?

-In addition, sometimes executors are deterred from seeking professional help by the mistaken belief that they are personally responsible for legal fees.
-However, the legal fees are paid by the estate, not by the executor.
+In addition, sometimes executors are deterred from seeking professional help in the mistaken belief that they are personally responsible for legal fees.
+However, the estate pays the legal fees, not the executor.